balderdashy/sails-docs/reference/Configuration/usingsailsrcfiles.md

-# .sailsrc
+# Using .sailsrc Files

 In addition to the other methods of configuring your app, as of version 0.10, you can now specify configuration for one or more apps in `.sailsrc` file(s) (thanks to Dominic Tarr's excellent [`rc` module](https://github.com/dominictarr/rc)).  `rc` files are most useful for configuring the command-line and/or applying configuration settings to ALL of the Sails apps you run on your computer.

 When the Sails CLI runs a command, it first looks for  `.sailsrc` files (in either JSON or [.ini]() format) in the current directory and in your home folder (i.e. `~/.sailsrc`) (every newly generated Sails app comes with a boilerplate `.sailsrc` file).
 Then it merges them in to its existing configuration.